 It is important to emphasize that it is necessary for your spouse to hire a trained Collaborative Lawyer in order to utilize the process.

 If your spouse has retained a Collaborative-trained lawyer, you can make the case a Collaborative case.
 It can even be converted to Collaborative Law even after it has been filed, if both parties agree.
 Unfortunately, if your spouse has retained a non-Collaborative lawyer, you will not be able to proceed as a Collaborative case.

 Step 4: Once Both Parties have Collaborative Lawyers, Set the 1st Meeting

 Prior to the first joint meeting, the attorneys usually have a discussion and select a neutral mental health therapist to work with the parties during the process.
 We sometimes have both parties meet with the therapist before the first meeting and the therapist sits in all joint meetings to assist the parties, which turns out to be one of the best innovations of Collaborative Law.

 Step 5: Sign the Participation Agreement at the 1st Joint Meeting,

 A copy of the Participation Agreement will be provided by each attorney.
 The Agreement should be read carefully and it is usually discussed thoroughly either before or at the first joint meeting.

 Step 6.
 Discuss Goals at the 1st Joint Meeting

 The goals for each party become the focal point of the process.
 They are the target that everyone watches as issues are discussed.
 The goals should be thought out in advance of the first meeting and the parties should carefully explore their short-term and long-term needs and objectives.
 The goals can be revised later during the process if something changes, but careful evaluation at the beginning makes meetings more efficient and effective in helping the parties.
-Click here to view a form from CLI-Tx that will help you formulate your goals.
+Click here to view a form that will help you formulate your goals.